AntonisZks/Information-Systems-Software-Development-Project/README.md

 * Included acutest header file for unit testing from https://github.com/mity/acutest/tree/master
 * Reconfiguring directory structre and starting from simple makefile and src files
 * Modularized graph code and adjusted makefile code into the directory /testing

+# Update log 11/10/24
+* Created new branch unit_testing, for googleTest experiments